-DETROIT (AP) — Nissan is recalling 625,000 more cars in the U.S. as part of a growing problem with faulty latches that can allow hoods to fly open while cars are moving.
+Detroit — Nissan is recalling 640,000 more cars in the U.S. and Canada to fix a growing problem with faulty latches that can allow hoods to fly open while cars are being driven.

-The latest recall covers Altima midsize cars from the 2013 through 2015 model years.
-It brings the total number of vehicles recalled for the problem to nearly 1.1 million.
+The latest recall covers Altima midsize sedans from the 2013 through 2015 model years, bringing the total number of Nissan and Infiniti vehicles recalled for the problem to nearly 1.1 million worldwide.

-Nissan says in government documents that if the main hood latch isn't fastened, the secondary latch may not hold the hood closed as designed.
+In documents posted Friday by the U.S. National Highway Traffic Safety Administration, Nissan said that if the main latch isn't fastened, the secondary latch may not hold the hood closed as designed.

 Friday's recall covers Altimas built from March 1, 2013 to Dec.
 31, 2014.
 In October of last year, Nissan recalled 238,000 Altimas from the 2013 model year for the same problem.
 Those were built from March 6, 2012 to Feb.
 28, 2013.
 Also, in January, the company recalled 216,000 Nissan Pathfinder SUVs from 2013 and 2014, Infiniti JX35s from 2013 and QX60s from 2014 for the same problem.